 - If you finish viewing the vendors’ products on your short list and aren’t sure you’ve found “the one,” finalize one from your short list then maybe start a couple of others.

 Consider the Following Questions when Going Through Demos and Talking with Prospective Home Care Software Vendors

 - Will this software vendor be able to meet my needs two, three or five years from now?

 - Will this software vendor be able to respond quickly to market needs, as well as the needs of your agency?

 - Does the purchase of the system require a significant upfront investment?
 Consider the investment and if your relationship with the vendor changes how will that impact your agency?

 If there’s something that’s critical to your business, ensure you share that with prospective home care software vendors.
 It’s in your best interest to be honest and forthright with your requirements and needs.
 Ensure your goals and that of your vendor align.

 Software is Important… Relationship May be More Important.

 - There are key pieces and parts of a system that every agency needs.
 The journey of how the process is completed may vary from vendor to vendor.
 That being said, feature functionality aside, does the vendor seem to be an organization that is client focused?
 Are they willing to listen?
 How do they engage with their customers?
 Do they have User Groups?
 Focus Groups?
 Understanding a potential vendor’s relationship with their customers is important.
 Choosing a Home Health Care Solution or Hospice Software Solution vendor that understands the home health and hospice industry will help to ensure a successful and long-lasting collaboration.

-Selecting the right home health software or hospice software for your business is critical to your success.
-For more information about HEALTHCAREfirst‘s software designed exclusively for home health and hospice, please contact us today.
+Selecting the right home care software vendor for your business is critical to your success.
+For more information about HEALTHCAREfirst and our software applications, please contact us.